dwavesystems/dwave-samplers/README.rst

 used for heuristic optimization or approximate Boltzmann sampling.
-The *dwave-samplers* implementation approaches the equilibrium distribution by performing updates at a sequence of decreasing temperatures, terminating at the target `β`.\ [#]_ Each spin is updated once in a fixed order per point per temperature according to a Metropolis-Hastings update.
+The *dwave-samplers* implementation approaches the equilibrium distribution by performing updates at a sequence of decreasing temperatures, terminating at the target `β`.\ [#]_ Each spin is updated once in a fixed (by default) or randomized order per point per temperature according to a customizable (by default Metropolis-Hastings) update.
 When the temperature is low the target distribution concentrates, at equilibrium, over ground states of the model.
 Samples are guaranteed to match the equilibrium for long, smooth temperature schedules.
+Schedules are customizable so that the sampler can be used for standard Metropolis, Gibbs, Block-Gibbs or reverse annealing dynamics.

 .. [#] `β` represents the inverse temperature, `1/(k T)`, of a `Boltzmann distribution <https://en.wikipedia.org/wiki/Boltzmann_distribution>`_